 The same may occur when a creditor transfers a debt claim to someone else in a cross-border situation.
 Different national rules about third party effects of assignment of debt claims complicate the use of these instruments as collateral and make it difficult for investors to price the risk of debt investments.

 Removing legal uncertainties about cross-border transactions in securities and claims is not only important for buyers and sellers; it is also essential for market participants who are not a party to the transaction but who interact with any of the parties and need certainty about who has a right to the securities or claims.

-The Action plan on building a capital markets union, adopted by the Commission in September 2015, envisages a targeted action on securities ownership rules and third party effects of assignment of claims.
-The aim of the Commission is to facilitate cross-border investing by harmonising conflict of laws rules that designate the law applicable to cross-border transactions in securities and claims vis-à-vis third parties.
+The Action plan on building a capital markets union, adopted by the Commission in September 2015, envisaged a targeted action on securities ownership rules and third party effects of assignment of claims.

 In April 2017 the Commission launched a public consultation (consultation on conflict of laws rules for third party effects of transactions in securities and claims) and established an Expert group on conflict of laws regarding securities and claims.
-The group will provide the Commission with specialist advice from experts on private international law and financial markets as a sound basis for policymaking.
+The group assisted the Commission by providing specialist advice from experts on private international law and financial markets as a sound basis for policymaking.